-The 24XX64F supports a bidirectional, 2-wire bus and data transmission protocol.
-A device that sends data onto the bus is defined as transmitter, while a device receiving data is defined as a receiver.
-The bus has to be controlled by a master device which generates the Serial Clock (SCL), controls the bus access and generates the Start and Stop conditions, while the 24XX64F works as slave.
-Both master and slave can operate as transmitter or receiver, but the master device determines which mode is activated.
+The 24XX515 supports a bidirectional 2-wire bus and data transmission protocol.
+A device that sends data onto the bus is defined as a transmitter, and a device receiving data as a receiver.
+The bus must be controlled by a master device which generates the Serial Clock (SCL), controls the bus access, and generates the Start and Stop conditions while the 24XX515 works as a slave.
+Both master and slave can operate as a transmitter or receiver, but the master device determines which mode is activated.